sashera1/Words-in-Progress-NLP-for-Language-Learning/README.md

 Final Project for CS 4774 - Natural Language Processing.
 We apply natural language processing (NLP) techniques to support language learning by providing feedback on student translations.

 ## To run the Streamlit chatbot:
-- Run
+- Create an .env file with a valid Google API token
-- Run
+- Run `pip install streamlit` & `pip install streamlit requests python-dotenv`
-- Configure a valid HF token in the terminal.
+- Configure a valid $HF_token in the terminal by running `huggingface-cli login --token $HF_TOKEN`
-- Run.
+- Run `streamlit run app.py`